What is Cardiac Output?

 There are different merits and demerits of measuring CO using methods in an invasive and non-invasive manner.
 At present, there is no standard comparison system available for comparing these methods using a reference measurement or standards.

-Invasive methods are well accepted, but there is increasing evidence that these methods are neither accurate nor effective in guiding therapy activities like:
+The invasive systems are well accepted, but there is progressing evidence that these systems are neither accurate nor effective in guiding therapy activities like:

 - Doppler ultrasound